-Also, the weather at the top of Haleakala Crater is often just above freezing temperature.
+Also, the weather at the top of the crater in Haleakala National Park is often just above freezing temperature.
 So if you’re planning to watch the sunrise there – or doing any snorkeling tours that leave early in the morning – you’ll be glad to be wearing a warm and snuggly sweatshirt.

 Maybe you’re strolling the streets of Lahaina?
 Or heading out for sunset cocktails?
 Or checking out the grocery store for poke, snacks and Hawaiian fruit for your condo?
 Whatever – you’ll want a pair of comfy and good-looking sandals.

 The best sandals for travel should have a comfortable footbed, combined with a sturdy sole and stylish design.
 You should be able to walk in them without getting blisters.

 These Viakix sandals for women (Siena style) have stretchy adjustable straps and an ergonomically designed insole.
 They come in several color combinations too.